Sojwal26/Hotel_Booking_Cancellations/README.md

-Overview: This project involves an in-depth analysis of hotel booking cancellations using Excel.
+Overview:Analysis of hotel booking cancellations using Excel.
 The dataset contains essential columns related to hotel types, cancellation status, arrival dates, and more.

 Tasks:
 Understanding the business problem and implications of cancellations.